velten-group/crispat/README.md

 * visualization and comparison of different methods (`plot_intersection_heatmap`, tutorials)

 ## Installation

-to be filled
+To install crispat, clone this repository and then run `python setup.py install`.
+We are planning to also submit this package to PyPI soon for easier installation.

 ## Getting started
-An example use case is shown for `example_data` in the [`guide_assignment.ipynb`](guide_assignment.ipynb) script.
-Tutorials based on R using the SCEPTRE package on how to evaluate difference between methods for downstream analyses can be found in the [`tutorials`](tutorials/) directory.
+An example use case is shown for `example_data` in the [`guide_assignment.ipynb`](tutorials/guide_assignment.ipynb) script.
+Tutorials based on R using the SCEPTRE package on how to evaluate difference between methods for downstream analyses can be found in the [`tutorials/downstream_analyses`](tutorials/downstream_analyses) directory.

 ## Documentation